noah-mclain/gen-text-ai/README.md

-# DeepSeek-Coder Fine-Tuning Pipeline
+# AI Model Fine-Tuning Pipeline

+This repository contains a comprehensive pipeline for fine-tuning various AI models:

+1. DeepSeek-Coder model for code generation
+2. FLAN-UL2 model for text and story generation

-This repository contains a comprehensive pipeline for fine-tuning the DeepSeek-Coder model on various code datasets.
-The pipeline includes data preprocessing, training with PEFT and Unsloth optimization, advanced evaluation, and results visualization.
+The pipeline includes data preprocessing, training with PEFT and optimization techniques, advanced evaluation, and results visualization.

 ## Features

+- **Code Generation (DeepSeek-Coder)**:
   - Preprocessing of multiple code datasets (CodeSearchNet, CodeAlpaca, MBPP, etc.)
   - Dataset deduplication to remove redundant prompt+completion pairs
   - Consistent formatting for fine-tuning
   - **Multi-language support** with automatic processing of all programming languages